Skip to main content

 • monetization

-The monetization model of the game is highly praised, as it features no microtransactions, DLC, or subscription fees, providing players with a complete experience for their initial purchase.
+The game’s monetization is well-received, as it features no microtransactions, DLC, or subscriptions, providing a complete experience with just the initial purchase.

 • “An easy thumbs up from me because there are no microtransactions, DLC (I paid for a game and got a game), subscriptions, or other optional nonsense.”